-- fashion, in which goods may be produced in poor, third world conditions by people who are paid a barely living wage - food production processes high in water usage, animal feed requirements and wasteful human consumption habits - consumer goods where rare minerals some from conflict zones of the world form intrinsic components of modern mobile phones and televisions which can frequently be regarded as 'fashion' items with a life not necessarily determined by continued, fault-free operation.
+- fashion, in which goods may be produced in poor, third world conditions by people who are paid a barely living wage - food production processes high in water usage, animal feed requirements, wasteful human consumption habits and use-once-then-discard packaging - consumer goods where rare minerals some from conflict zones of the world form intrinsic components of modern mobile phones, electric motors and televisions, some of which can frequently be regarded as 'fashion' items with a life not necessarily determined by continued, fault-free operation.

 Inevitably, counter-arguments exist to each of the above bullet points.
-These include benefits such as employment opportunities, individual and national prosperity, improved health, better cross-cultural understanding, to name but a few.
+These include benefits such as employment opportunities, individual and national prosperity, improved health and life expectancy, better cross-cultural understanding, to name but a few.
 Common themes are readily spotted between these aspects of modern life and the world of motoring but it is motoring that is the focus of this book.
 Experience and lessons learned from the world of the car may well carry over into wider aspects of human behaviour and the pros and cons of more than a century of motoring will be presented, as far as possible, as a balanced view.

 What influences our decision when we go out to buy a new car?
-It is generally true that once make, model, performance, colour, comfort and affordability are selected, rationalising a choice of new car based on carbon dioxide (CO2) emission will not figure too highly in our priority list.
-If the model 'A' produces 160g/km of CO2 whilst model 'B' produces 140g/km of CO2, but 'A' has alloy wheels and a docking port, chances are 'A' is going to win our hard-earned cash.
+It is generally true that once make, model, performance, colour, comfort and affordability are selected, rationalising a choice of new car based on emissions of carbon dioxide (CO2), oxides of nitrogen (NOx) or particulate matter (soot) have not until recently, figured too highly in our priority list.
+We will assume (for now) that all new cars comply with the ever-increasingly stringent levels of emissions legislation.
+If the model 'A' produces 160g/km of CO2 whilst model 'B' produces 130g/km of CO2, but 'A' has alloy wheels and Bluetooth connectivity, the chances are 'A' is going to win our hard-earned cash.
 Even if the question fleetingly passes through our mind, then a balanced view to 'put this into perspective' would run something like:

-- my decision isn't going to make much difference - anyhow, in the transport sector, car transport isn't the biggest polluter, what about all those lorries? - and the transport sector isn't even the biggest polluter, how about manufacturing, power generation, agriculture? - western Europe has targets for reducing pollution; it is going down, what about developing countries aren't they much worse offenders? - if man-made CO2 is one cause of global warming, this isn't all bad news.
-A little bit of warming will bring benefits - and so on
+- my decision isn't going to make much difference - anyhow, in the transport sector, car transport isn't the biggest polluter, what about all those lorries?
+[Car transport is the biggest polluter - there are just so many of them] - and the transport sector isn't even the biggest polluter, how about manufacturing, power generation, agriculture?
+[Actually, in the UK, transport has now overtaken all those listed as the largest generator of CO2] - western Europe has targets for reducing pollution; it is going down, what about developing countries aren't they much worse offenders?
+[True globally, but the adverse health impact of particulates and oxides of nitrogen are as close as your local high street or school playground] - if man-made CO2 is one cause of global warming, this isn't all bad news.
+A little bit of warming will bring benefits [but life-changing problems for others] - and so on